Hopendo/CodingEssentialsQuizlet/README.md

 1.Download/Clone the repository from Github and extract it into your local machine

+2.Download Visual Studio 2022

-2.launch visual studio 2022
+3.Launch visual studio 2022

-3.Open the project file sln/solution file on visual studio 2022
+4.Open the project file sln/solution file on visual studio 2022

-4.Run the application by pressing the debug button ensure that the obj and bin files are deleted before debug
+5.Run the application by pressing the debug button ensure that the obj and bin files are deleted before debug

 Notes